 We accept various methods of payment.
-If you request a quotation from us then it will state on the relevant payment terms for you.
-In all other cases payment is due on order for parts or on completion for call outs.
+If you request a quotation from us you’ll find the relevant payment terms and methods on it.
+In all other cases payment is due on order for parts or on completion for callouts.

 - Bank: Yorkshire Bank plc

 - Bank Acct Name: G,SP,PA Algar & S Kidd T/A Algar Air

 Yes, if you buy a part from us that isn’t faulty most manufacturers charge us 20% re-stocking fee as a guide.